 Most of the material in the Archive Centre is in copyright until 2039, even if it is old (see page 13 of the National Archives advice, downloadable below).
-Photographs are allowed only when they are made in compliance with UK copyright legislation (see the appropraite Link below).
+Photographs are allowed only when they are made in compliance with UK copyright legislation (see the appropriate Link below).
 In particular sections 28-31 of that document describe the 'Acts Permitted in relation to Copyright Works', the exemptions under which your photography is probably permitted.
 Note that it is not permitted for anyone to take photographs on behalf of anyone else - you must take your own photographs.
+Please contact the archivists if you are not physically able to take your own photographs under the existing restrictions, we may be able to help.

 You will be required to sign a licence agreement (see below to download) stating that you have read the College's information on copyright (see below).